ozakiryota/about_me/english.md

   * Supervisor: Prof. Yoji Kuroda (in [Autonomous Mobile Systems Laboratory](https://amslab.tech/))
   * Thesis: "[Real-Time 6DoF Pose Estimation Using Relative Posture with Respect to Building Walls](https://ozakiryota.github.io/about_me/papers/bachelor_thesis.pdf)" (written in Japanese)
   * Research activities:
-    * Develop novel self-posture estimation algorithms for mobile robots based on common knowledge that planes of buildings are vertical.
+    * Innovated self-posture estimation algorithms for mobile robots based on common knowledge that planes of buildings are vertical.
     * Competed in autonomous mobile robot competition.

 ## Professional Experience
 * Apr.
 2021 - Present&emsp;Komatsu Ltd., Japan
   Automation System Engineer/Researcher
-  * Leading experimental development of obstacle detection system for dump trucks using cameras and deep learning.
+  * Developing obstacle detection system for dump trucks using cameras and deep learning.
-  * Conducting development of obstacle detection system for dump trucks using LiDARs and radars.
+  * Developing obstacle detection system for dump trucks using LiDARs and radars.
+  * Innovated blade control algorithm for bulldozers using reinforcement learning.
   * Developed bulldozer simulator.
-  * Developed novel blade control algorithm for bulldozers using reinforcement learning.
-  * Developed novel odometry estimation algorithm for bulldozers using machine learning, currently expanding this work.
+  * Innovated odometry estimation algorithm for bulldozers using machine learning.
   * Developed obstacle detection system for bulldozers using LiDARs and radars.
   * Developed mapping system for bulldozers using GNSS and LiDARs.